 The final ingredient is a statement about Bernoulli site on Benjamini--Schramm limits of finite planar graphs.

-\begin{thm} \cite{Pel19} There exists a $p_0 >0$ such that following holds.
-Let $\{G_k\}$ be a sequence of, possibly random, finite simple planar graphs that converges to a limit $(G,o)$ in the sense of Benjamini--Schramm.
+\begin{thm} \cite{Pel19} There exists a $p_0 >0$ such that the following holds.
+Let $\{G_k\}$ be a sequence of finite simple planar graphs that converges to a limit $(G,o)$ in the sense of Benjamini--Schramm.
 Then

-where~$\mathrm{Ber}_p$ is the independent $p$-Bernoulli percolation on vertices of~$G$. \end{thm} We emphasize that the choice of $p_0$ is independent of the sequence of graphs $\{G_k\}$.
+where~$\mathrm{Ber}_p$ is the independent $p$-Bernoulli percolation on vertices of~$G$. \end{thm} We emphasize that the choice of $p_0$ does not depend on the sequence of graphs $\{G_k\}$.